mverouden/quarto-book-example/README.md

 Quarto Book example source files to make a website, pdf and epub.

 ## Versions
-Quarto: `sh quarto --version` results in 0.9.607
+Quarto: 0.9.607, by using `quarto --version` in a terminal.

 ## Render README.Rmd
 To make the README.md file, use: